How to find Twitter influencers

-Finally, there are tools that turn influencer search into an easy and pleasant task.
-Here are my top picks.
+Finally, there are tools that turn the search of Twitter influencers into an easy and pleasant task.
+Here are my top picks:

 Yes, as corny as it is I’ll start with our own tool — Awario.

 Besides, you get all kinds of other analytics: growth analysis, competitor analysis, sentiment analysis.
-You know how much people talk about your brand, where that happens, who the people that talk about your brand are, and what they say.
+You know how much people talk about your brand, where that happens, who the people that mention your brand are, and what they say.

 Tweetdeck is a free dashboard with all Twitter activities that helps you navigate through them and manage them.
 In one dashboard, you get timeline items, mentions, direct messages, lists, trends, favorites, search results, and hashtags.
 You can also switch between multiple accounts and schedule tweets.

 While influencer search isn’t as straightforward on Tweetdeck as it is in most paid tools, it’s still possible.
 The best way to find Twitter influencers using Tweetdeck is to search for hashtags and retweets: hashtags will hint at the industry, while the number of retweets will show who has the influence.
 You can also check whether a specific person is a right influencer or not by looking up the lists he or she is on.

 Upfluence is a massive influencer database for identifying influencers on Twitter, YouTube, Instagram, Twitch, TikTok, Pinterest, and blogs.
 It has over 3 million influencer profiles, so chances are, your perfect one is just there.